Nitrile: Nitrile oxides

+Nitrile oxides have the chemical formula RCNO.
+Their general structure is R\sC≡N+\sO-.
+The R stands for any group (typically organyl, e.g., acetonitrile oxide CH3\sC≡N+\sO−, hydrogen in the case of fulminic acid H\sC≡N+\sO−, or halogen (e.g., chlorine fulminate Cl\sC≡N+\sO−).

+Nitrile oxides are quite different from nitriles and do not arise from direct oxidation of the latter.
+Instead, they can be synthesised by nitroalkane dehydration, oxime dehydrogenation, or halooxime elimination in base.
+They are highly reactive in 1,3-dipolar cycloadditions, such as to isoxazoles, and undergo type 1 dyotropic rearrangement to isocyanates.

+The heavier nitrile sulfides are extremely reactive and rare, but temporarily form during the thermolysis of oxathiazolones.
+They react similarly to nitrile oxides.

 Occurrence and applications

 Nitriles occur naturally in a diverse set of plant and animal sources.
 Over 120 naturally occurring nitriles have been isolated from terrestrial and marine sources.
 Nitriles are commonly encountered in fruit pits, especially almonds, and during cooking of Brassica crops (such as cabbage, Brussels sprouts, and cauliflower), which release nitriles through hydrolysis.
 Mandelonitrile, a cyanohydrin produced by ingesting almonds or some fruit pits, releases hydrogen cyanide and is responsible for the toxicity of cyanogenic glycosides.

 Over 30 nitrile-containing pharmaceuticals are currently marketed for a diverse variety of medicinal indications with more than 20 additional nitrile-containing leads in clinical development.
 The types of pharmaceuticals containing nitriles are diverse, from vildagliptin, an antidiabetic drug, to anastrozole, which is the gold standard in treating breast cancer.
 In many instances the nitrile mimics functionality present in substrates for enzymes, whereas in other cases the nitrile increases water solubility or decreases susceptibility to oxidative metabolism in the liver.
 The nitrile functional group is found in several drugs.